-Forging a new business partnership can be an extremely exciting undertaking.
-The opportunity to market a new idea or product or to simply create a business of your own making likely has you ecstatic about future possibilities and profits.
-This is all well and good, but you and your potential partners should take a step back and carefully consider your roles and responsibilities as partners.
+Forging a new Business Partnership can be an extremely exciting undertaking.
+The opportunity to market a new idea or product, or even simply to create a business of your own, likely has you ecstatic about future possibilities and profits.
+But as rightfully enthusiastic as you may be, you and your potential partners should take a step back, and carefully consider your roles and responsibilities as partners.
 There are many questions that need answering before entering into a partnership.

-A partnership agreement is essential to the formation of a strong partnership, unburdened by unnecessary encumbrances and obstacles.
-Retaining a knowledgeable Business Law Attorney can help you and your partners to establish clear parameters around your business.
+A partnership agreement is crucial to the formation of a strong partnership, unburdened by unnecessary encumbrances and obstacles.
+Retaining a knowledgeable Business Law Attorney can help you and your partners to establish clear parameters for your business.

 What Aspects of a Partnership Does the Agreement Cover?

 Everything!
 Every single detail of the partnership can be covered by this agreement.
-This is why it is so important to your long term business stability.
-With a partnership agreement, you'll have a written incorporation of how you plan on running the business, the purpose of the business, dividing costs, dividing profits, partner responsibilities, how partners will exit the business, and many other partnership concerns.
+This is why it is so essential to your long-term business stability.
+With a partnership agreement, you will have a written record of how you plan on running the business, the purpose of the business, dividing costs, dividing profits, partner responsibilities, how partners will exit the business, and many other partnership concerns.

 Partnership Agreement Specifics

-Before meeting with your attorney, give some thought to what information you need to be covered by a partnership agreement.
-Some key provisions, include:
+Before meeting with your lawyer, give some thought to what information you need to be covered by a partnership agreement.
+Some key provisions may include:

 - The name of the partnership.